thanksmister/android-mqtt-alarm-panel/README.md

 MQTT allows for communication between the alarm panel and the manual alarm panel.
 The alarm panel interface will reflect the current state of the manual alarm control panel component and vice versa.
 However, your home automation platform is responsible for triggering the alarm through automation and sensor states.

-## Support

-For issues, feature requests, comments or questions, use the [Github issues tracker](https://github.com/thanksmister/android-mqtt-alarm-panel/issues).
-For HASS specific questions, you can join the [Home Assistant Community Discussion](https://community.home-assistant.io/t/mqtt-alarm-control-panel-for-raspberry-pi-and-android/26484/94) page which already has a lot information from the community.

 ## Features
 - Stream video, detect motion, detect faces, and read QR Codes.
 - Capture and emailing images when the alarm is disabled.